edaiofficial/nlpresearch/README.md

 Thsi repository is owned and maintained by [Bonaventure Dossou](https://twitter.com/bonadossou) and [Chris Emezue](https://twitter.com/bonadossou).
 You can read about our common and personal research at [Bonaventure Dossou - Semantic Scholar](https://www.semanticscholar.org/author/Bonaventure-F.-P.-Dossou/1591111757) and [Chris Emezue](https://www.semanticscholar.org/author/Chris-C.-Emezue/1591176064)

+# Donations

+We are open to donations.
+Please consider donating [Advocating for African Languages preservation](https://www.gofundme.com/f/advocating-for-african-languages-preservation) or by [FFR Translate - PayPal](https://www.paypal.me/ffrtranslate)